Mezhyhirya - National Park or Museum of Corruption?

 I rarely touch politics in my travel blog, since politics are always controversial and never black and white.
 But the topic of this artic...

 I rarely touch politics in my travel blog, since politics are always controversial and never black and white.
 But the topic of this article is hard to dispute and is something I feel very strongly about even after 4 years.
 I'm talking about Mezhyhirya near Kyiv, a former residence of the infamous and fugitive President of Ukraine Viktor Yanukovych.
 In February 2014, after he fled Ukraine and found a shelter in Russia, Mezhyhirya was first taken over by Euromaidan protestors and then by state authorities, and later converted to a public place where anyone can go.
-Since then I kept hearing "museum of corruption" as a name of this place, but when I finally visited it in 2017, I was disappointed to see that it's actually become a national park, and not a museum of corruption.
+Since then I kept hearing "Museum of Corruption" as the name of this place, but when I finally visited it in 2017, I was disappointed to see that it's actually become a national park and not a museum of corruption.

-The reason of my disappointment is that people should remember those murdered during the Revolution of Dignity in 2014 by Viktor Yanukovych and his bloody regime and never forget that whatever they see in Mezhyhirya was built with criminal money.
+The reason for my disappointment is that people should remember those murdered during the Revolution of Dignity in 2014 by Viktor Yanukovych and his bloody regime and never forget that whatever they see in Mezhyhirya was built with criminal money.

-And although I admit the complex is located in a beautiful place by Dnipro River, it invokes a despite in me, not an awe.
+And although I admit the complex is located in a beautiful place by the Dnipro River, it invokes a despite in me, not an awe.

-The main building, a club house, is called "Honka" after the company from Finland that built it.
+The main building, a clubhouse, is called "Honka" after the company from Finland that built it.
 This is where the famous golden loaf was found which then miraculously disappeared.

-I don't even remember if there was a way to get inside for an additional fee, but frankly I had no desire to do so.
+I don't even remember if there was a way to get inside for an additional fee, but frankly, I had no desire to do so.

 You can find many artifacts of different styles that don't really match each other: from what looks like Roman ruins to medieval pillars to modern decor.